Labirintami/doc/docs/layout/cell_configuration.md

-Configuration of a cell
 ---
-sidebar_label:
+sidebar_label: Configuration of a Cell
-title:
+title: Configuration of a Cell
 ---

 ``` todo